dwyl/image-classifier/README.md

 We're here to learn, aren't we? 😃

 We will append incrementally the computed embedding from the captions into the Index.
-We will get an indice which is simply is the order of this embedding in the Index.
+We will get an indice which simply is the order of this embedding in the Index.
 We then run a "knn_search" algorithm; the input will be the embedding of the audio transcript.
-This algorithm will return the most relevant position(s) - `indices` - among the `Index` indices that minimize the choosen distance between this input and the existing vectors.
+This algorithm will return the most relevant position(s) - `indices` - among the `Index` indices that minimize the chosen distance between this input and the existing vectors.

 This is where we'll need to save:

 - whether the index,
 - or the embedding

-to look-up for the corresponding image(s), depending upon if you append items one by one or by batch.
+to look up for the corresponding image(s), depending upon if you append items one by one or by batch.

-In our case, you will append items one by one so we will use the indice to uniquely recover the nearest image whose caption is close semantically to our audio.
+In our case, you will append items one by one so we will use the index to uniquely recover the nearest image whose caption is close semantically to our audio.

-Do note that the measured distance is dependant on the [similarity metric](https://www.pinecone.io/learn/vector-similarity/) used by the embedding model.
+Do note that the measured distance is dependent on the [similarity metric](https://www.pinecone.io/learn/vector-similarity/) used by the embedding model.
 Because the "sentence-transformer" model we've chosen was trained with **_cosine_similarity_**, this is what we'll use.